personium/template-app-cell/doc/HowToDeploy.md

 # How to deploy
 We use "https://demo.personium.io/app-minimal/" in this example, but make sure you use your own Personium Cell URL.

+## Before deploying the App
 1. Join our community through [Slack](https://docs.google.com/forms/d/e/1FAIpQLSeup_VHnO09yB0r-pfQuQPSZkxZrVsisiFlSuNf0MPnUFKKGw/viewform?c=0&w=1)
 1. After your slack account is activated, please write a simple message in "demo-cell-request" channel so that we will create a new cell for you.
 You also need to mention that you want an app cell, too.
 1. Once you receive your newly created app cell, please change the password of the admin account.

+## Deploying the files
+1. Use Cell Manager to access your Cell.
-1. Then, specify the cell URL for the following files:
+1. Specify the cell URL for the following files:
     1. 00_manifest.json
     This information is used when installing your app's box.
     [DefaultPath is not implemented yet](https://github.com/personium/personium-core/issues/51), therefore, no need to change it.